CHICAGO — Chicago Teachers Union’s members voted to approve a tentative agreement that will reopen Chicago Public Schools for some students.

 Lightfoot on Sunday said the tentative deal represented a “moment for each of us to reflect and to heal.”

-“We need to do this for our city, for our communities, for our families and, most importantly, for our children,” Lightfoot siad.
+“We need to do this for our city, for our communities, for our families and, most importantly, for our children,” Lightfoot said.

 The district had intended to bringing back kindergarten to eighth grade teachers Jan.
 25 and students Feb.
 1. But as the two sides gridlocked over several issues, the union instructed teachers not to report to their school buildings and prepare to strike if CPS refused to let them work virtually.